mirunadam/Azul/README.md

 # Azul
-A C implementation for the boardgame Azul
+C implementation for the boardgame Azul